George Patterson, Founder

 John Morris, Operations Manager

-Our Operations Manager, John, ensures smooth day to day operation and maintenance.
+Operations Manager John ensures smooth daily operation and maintenance.
 John holds a Degree from the Okanagan School of Business, majoring in Marketing, and worked in Visitor Experience with Parks Canada for 3 years before joining the team in 2018.
 John is an avid birdwatcher who enjoys outdoor pursuits and is also the primary caretaker of our goats, ducks, and chickens!

 Daisy & Gilbert

-Gilbert is our cheeky Toggenburg goat and Daisy is a charming Angora goat.
-They have been living at the gardens since 2014.
+Gilbert is our cheeky Toggenburg goat and Daisy a charming Angora goat.
+They have been living at the Gardens since 2014.
 Both the goats are very gentle and love meeting children and families.
 They love to eat anything green, long beach walks with staff, and head scratches.